zamfi/cca-programming-electronics-spring-2015/README.md

     **Send me your final code by 11am, Wednesday, Feb 18.
 Bring your breadboard with your completed project to Wednesday's class.**

+2. Math Practice.
+Follow these directions:
+  1. Sign up at khanacademy.org (or log in with their existing accounts)
+  2. Visit khanacademy.org/coaches
+  3. There, in the "Add a coach" field, enter the class code Q9XFRS
+  4. **Assignment:** Spend an hour working through topics you don't know well!
+Especially useful will be the sections on expressions, manupulating expressions, and equations and inequality.

-2. Programming Practice.
+3. Programming Practice.
 Take these two individual sketches, and add color in some interactive way:
   - Mouse-tracking Circles
     ```
     /**